cucumber/cucumber-ruby/UPGRADING.md

 The built-in wire protocol has been removed.

-The wire protocol is still available by explicitely using the `cucumber-wire` gem.
+The wire protocol is still available by explicitly using the `cucumber-wire` gem.

 ### Before cucumber 8.0.0